Committee to Defeat Revisionism, for Communist Unity: History

 Working People's Party of England.

 Some of the Irish members of the CDRCU later joined the Irish Communist Group in 1965.
 When the latter organisation split, they went on to form the Irish Communist Organisation.

-Noel Jenkinson, a Protestant from Meath, was another Ireland-born member of CDRCU who had joined from the Communist Party of Great Britain.
+Noel Jenkinson, a Protestant from County Meath, was another Ireland-born member of CDRCU who had joined from the Communist Party of Great Britain.
 He later joined the Official IRA and was convicted for carrying out the 1972 Aldershot bombing.